nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 > #### You can download Tiled for free from [Tiled/  mapeditor.org ](https://www.mapeditor.org/).

 It supports a range of features that make it suitable for both beginners and experienced developers.

+### 🟢 Key Features of Tiled

+**Layer Management:** Organize your tiles into layers for backgrounds, collisions, and foreground elements.